CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

   - ESC :q -- quit vim

 Basic Bash Shell Script called **unix_commands.sh**:
  - note that the line ```#!/bin/bash``` is required at the top of every bash script.
 Your script might still run without it if bash is the default on your machine, but for good practice, include this line.
+More info: https://www.geeksforgeeks.org/shell-scripting-define-bin-bash/
 ```
 #!/bin/bash